-The fact that you can completely switch up the look of your tree (or give an amazing homemade ornaments gift to friends and family) is basically music to my ears, as cheesy as that might sound.
+The fact that you can completely switch up the look of your tree (or give an amazing homemade ornament gift to friends and family) is basically music to my ears, as cheesy as that might sound.

 We always had crazy weird homemade ornaments to throw on the tree – some got prominent spots in the front, while others quickly made their way to the much-forgotten back of the tree.
 Haha.

-But no matter where they were places, those DIY Christmas ornaments we had were an instant memory when they were taken out of the Christmas decoration box every year.
+But no matter where they were places, those DIY ornaments we had were an instant memory when they were taken out of the Christmas decoration box every year.
 So, the placement didn’t matter all that much.
 It was the memory that seemed significant.

 That may feel a little deep for a DIY ornaments guide and I kind of agree with you, BUT it’s true!
 Those homemade ornaments are just kind of the best!
-Which is exactly why I wanted to put together the ultimate guide of DIY Christmas ornaments for you!
+Which is exactly why I wanted to put together the ultimate guide of Christmas DIY ornaments for you!

 So, pull up a chair and maybe a pair of scissors, here are my absolute favorite homemade ornaments to make (with links to how to make them) AND a few reason why you should even care about making these holiday creations in the first place.